AndreBaltazar8/ablac/docs/status.md

 # Abla status

 This is the lean handoff for the current tree.
-Design detail belongs in the focused documents and RFCs; the no-C/no-libc proof boundary is in [full-self-hosting.md](full-self-hosting.md).
+Design detail belongs in the focused documents; the no-C/no-libc proof boundary is in [full-self-hosting.md](full-self-hosting.md).

 ## Goal